Automata Linear Dynamic Logic on Finite Traces: Main Proofs

 Condition 1 does not hold because $h(\epsilon)$ is defined to be $(q_0,0)$.
 Similarly, condition 2 does not hold because if $h(\epsilon)$ has an element of the form $(q,-1,q')$ then $(q',-1) \in f(x_r)$, where $x_r$ is the root of $\rho$, which implies, contra assumption, that $\rho$ is not accepting.

 Now to address conditions 3-5.
 Let $p$ be a history that is defined for $h$.
 Let $q$ be the state label of the last element of $p$.
-By the definition of $h$ we have that there is a node $x$ in $\rho$ with configuration $(q,i)$, where $0 \leq i < |w|$ and $q \in \rho$.
-If condition 3 holds, then $i = 0$ and $h(p)$ has an element of the form $(-1,q)$.
-But this would imply that some node $x$ in $\rho$ has some child whose index is -1, which contradicts the assumption that $\rho$ is accepting.
-If condition 4 holds, then $i = |w| - 1$ and $h(p)$ has an element of the form $(1,q)$.
-But this would imply that some node $x$ in $\rho$ has some child whose index is greater than $|w| - 1$, which contradicts the assumption that $\rho$ is accepting.
-If condition 5 holds, there is some node $x$ in $\rho$ with configuration $(q,u)$ such that $\mypath(x) = p$, $h(p) = f(x)$, and $f(x)$ does not satisfy $\delta(q,w_u)$.
-But since $f(x)$ is the set of configuration labels of $x$'s children, this implies that the set of configuration labels of $x$'s children does not satisfy $\delta(q,w_u)$, which contradicts the assumption that $\rho$ is accepting.
-Since none of the conditions hold, $h$ is on $w$.
+By the definition of $h$ we have that there is a node $x$ in $\rho$ with configuration $(q,i)$, where $0 \leq i < |w|$ and $q \in Q$.
+If condition 3 holds, then $i = 0$ and $h(p)$ has an element of the form $(q,-1)$.
+But this would imply that some node $x$ in $\rho$ has some child whose index is -1, which would mean that, per Definition \ref{def:run}, $\rho$ is not a run of $A$ on $w$.
+But $\rho$ is an accepting run of $A$ on $w$.